jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-09-10-how-to-dispose-of-a-lipo-battery-safely/index.md

 If you are into FPV, chances are sooner or later you will have to dispose of some old, unsafe or just no longer working lipo battery. **And that's a dangerous task if not carried out correctly!** So I'd like to start this post with a very important disclaimer:

 > **If you don't know what you're doing or about to do, STOP!
 This is not a guide or a DIY tutorial!
 This post is about sharing my experience with you, with the hope of helping people not to burn down their houses.
 Lipos are serious business, they DO EXPLODE and they DO SET THINGS ON FIRE.
 Proceed at your own risk!
-I take no responsibility for anything that might happen to you if you decide to continue on.
+I take no responsibility for anything that might happen to you if you decide to continue.
 Be smart and be careful.**

 So back to our story.
 Sooner or later you will get a dead cell in a pack or a cell with significant voltage difference than the rest of the cells at which point it could be a bit of a risk to try and charge the pack.